 MINIMUM DAYS - Our regular minimum day is Thursday.
-Dismissal time is 11:45 for ALL grades.
-Please check the calendar and newsletters for additional minimum days.
+Dismissal time is 11:20 AM for grades $1^{st} - 6^{th}$.
+TK, and K dismiss at 11:15 AM.
+PREP follows their usual schedule.
+Please listen for phone blasts, watch for posted reminders, and check the calendar and newsletters for additional minimum days.

-MTSS (MULTI-TIERED SYSTEMS OF SUPPORT) - Multi-Tiered Systems of Support is the system and procedure to address students' needs through prevention and intervention.
+MTSS (MULTI-TIERED SYSTEMS OF SUPPORT) - Multi-Tiered Systems of Support is the system and procedure to address students' needs through prevention and intervention both in and outside the classroom.
 These preventions and interventions are tiered (or leveled) so that the intensity of services is increased as needed.
 There are three (four in some models) tiers within MTSS; and both Academics and Behaviors are addressed.
 Tier 1 = minimal support needed; Tier 2 = some support needed; and Tier 3 = extra support is needed for the child to be successful.
 MTSS-A focuses on student achievement and growth through responses to classroom instruction.
-MTSS-B focuses on student behavior and the growth through responses to school expectations (rules) and Other Means of Correction (OMC) when undesirable behavior occurs.
+MTSS-B focuses on student behavior and the growth through responses to school expectations in PBIS (Be Safe, Be Respectful, Be Responsible) and Other Means of Correction (OMC) when undesirable behavior occurs.
 Whenever a student's needs are identified as requiring more support to allow for the student to be successful, a team of teachers, administrators, and parents are brought together to examine the areas of concern.
-MTSS coincides with PBIS (Positive Behavior Intervention and Support).
+MTSS coincides with PBIS (Positive Behavioral Interventions and Supports).